 - Only persons granted a declaration pursuant to The 1954 Convention relating to the Status of Stateless Persons (Article 28) are entitled to a 1954 UN Convention Travel Document recognising them as such a person.

-- Only persons granted a declaration pursuant to The European Communities (Eligibility for Protection) Regulations 2006 (SI 518 of 2006) are entitled to a Travel Document recognising them as such a person.
+- Only persons and/or their family dependants granted a declaration pursuant to Regulation 24 of the European Union (Subsidiary Protection) Regulations 2013 who do not possess or are unable to procure a national passport may be issued with an Irish Travel Document recognising them as such a person.

 - An alternative travel document may issue in some very exceptional cases to a person who has been granted leave to remain in the State and does not have a passport depending on the reason.
 In such cases the person concerned has to show that they have made reasonable and formal efforts to obtain a national passport and that it has been formally and unreasonably refused.
 This alternative travel document however would only issue in exceptional circumstances usually for the purpose of seeking urgent medical treatment, humanitarian reasons, procuring a national passport, etc. The condition under which a national passport is issued or renewed is essentially a matter between the citizen and their national government.

 For details on the various topics available in this section, please select from the links below